nus-cs2103-AY2223S1/ip/docs/README.md

     `bye`

 ## Troubleshooting
+- ### `Errors related to starting the app`
+    Please ensure that your computer has Java version 11 installed.
+You may have to switch your version if you already have an incorrect version installed.
 - ### `Invalid command`
     Ensure the command you called is valid, with no typos.
 Use `help` command if you are unsure of the various commands.